-Perhaps to avoid unfavourable comparisons with Kurosawa, Bhandevanop insists that Umong Pa Meung is not a Rashomon remake.
+Perhaps to avoid unfavourable comparisons with Kurosawa, Pundhevanop insists that Umong Pa Meung is not a Rashomon remake.
 He told The Nation newspaper: "do not expect to see what you see in 'Rashomon'.
 They are totally different".
 To further minimise the Kurosawa connection, and to add literary and Thai-historical credibility, the film is being marketed as an adaptation of a play by Kukrit Pramoj.
-Kukrit reworked Rashomon as a theatrical drama, which Bhandevanop subsequently directed on stage.
+Kukrit reworked Rashomon as a theatrical drama, which Pundhevanop subsequently directed on stage.

-Despite Bhandevanop's disclaimer, Umong Pa Meung is clearly a Kurosawa remake.
+Despite Pundhevanop's disclaimer, Umong Pa Meung is clearly a Kurosawa remake.
 Many shots - such as the woodcutter's entry into the forest, the witnesses giving evidence direct-to-camera, and the triangular compositions of the three principal flashback characters - are direct imitations of sequences from Kurosawa's film.

 While remaking one of the world's greatest films may seem sacrilegious, there have already been several Hollywood Kurosawa remakes: The Outrage remade Rashomon and The Magnificent Seven remade Seven Samurai.
 Rashomon has also been adapted into a Broadway play and an opera.

 Kurosawa's Rashomon was a modest film, achieving success to the surprise of its producers, though Umong Pa Meung is a self-consciously prestigious production, a lavish widescreen epic.
-In contrast to Kurosawa's emphasis on the subjective nature of truth, Bhandevanop heightens the melodrama and uses frequent slow-motion to romanticise the action.
-Mario and Chermarn have appeared together in two previous films - Love Of Siam and Rhatree Reborn - though Chermarn is more famous for (and more suited to) her 'lakorn' (soap-opera) roles, and Umong Pa Meung does sometimes feel like an expensive soap-opera.
+In contrast to Kurosawa's emphasis on the subjective nature of truth, Pundhevanop heightens the melodrama and uses frequent slow-motion to romanticise the action.
+Mario and Chermarn have appeared together in two previous films - Love Of Siam and Rhatree Reborn - though Chermarn is more famous for (and more suited to) her lakorn (soap-opera) roles, and Umong Pa Meung does sometimes feel like an expensive soap-opera.

 Following the relaxation of censorship since Rashomon was first released in 1950, a modern remake could conceivably present the central rape and murder more graphically than Kurosawa was able to.
 (Kurosawa circumvented such restrictions by representing the rape symbolically, with a dagger dropping into the ground.)
-However, aside from a briefly gory prologue, Bhandevanop's film remains as chaste as the original.
+However, aside from a briefly gory prologue, Pundhevanop's film remains as chaste as the original.
 Which begs the question: why remake Rashomon, if not to present its plot more realistically?